ScreamingSandals/BedWars/docs/config.md

 ```

 ## Custom resources

+!!! tip
+    If you want to switch to `emerald`, `diamond`, `iron` and `gold` specifically, you may want to have another Hypixel features on your server, like upgrades.
+    In that case, we would recommend you checking out [SBA](https://www.spigotmc.org/resources/sba-screaming-bedwars-addon-1-8-8-1-20-1.99149/).

 Open the config (`plugins/BedWars/config.yml`) and scroll down, until you find a section called `resources`.
 Using `Ctrl+F` helps you to search for it.